What is polycystic ovarian syndrome?

 Little research has been done on PCOS in relation to breastfeeding.
 A possible connection between PCOS and a low milk supply was initially presented in a case study in 2000 of 3 mothers with PCOS who also had low milk supply.2 It is thought that PCOS may possibly interfere with the hormones required for the breast to develop milk-producing tissue.3

 In 2008, a study4 of 36 mothers with PCOS and 99 mothers without PCOS concluded that mothers with PCOS appear to have a reduced breastfeeding rate in the early postnatal period as compared to mothers without PCOS.
 By 3 months however, breastfeeding rates were equal between mothers with and without PCOS.
 The researchers in this study also found a possible negative link between ‘pre-androgen’ hormone levels in PCOS mothers and breastfeeding rates.
 This may provide a possible reason why some mothers with PCOS have problems with low milk supply.

-However, it is important to know that many mothers with PCOS have no problem with milk supply and breastfeed successfully, and some mothers with PCOS even make too much milk.2 More studies are needed before any connection between PCOS and breastfeeding can be confidently stated.
+However, it is important to know that many mothers with PCOS have no problem with milk supply and breastfeed successfully.2 More studies are needed before any connection between PCOS and breastfeeding can be confidently stated.